charleywright/Disturbed-CLI/README.md

 # Disturbed CLI

 Disturbed CLI is a CLI for the Disturbed mod menu, and aims to support it on Linux.
+Currently launching the menu works, along with the recovery menu, but the part of Windows being used to calculate your HWID seems to change every launch.
+Also, injecting dosen't work because of a memory offset issue.

 ### Installation